Bournemouth beach deaths: No police action to be taken

 Sunnah Khan, 12, and Joe Abbess, 17, both drowned when they were suspected to have been caught in a riptide next to the pier at the resort on 31 May.

+Police said they investigated whether a sightseeing boat, the Dorset Belle, had caused dangerous sea conditions but concluded it was not to blame.

-A man in his 40s, initially arrested on suspicion of manslaughter, will face no further action, Dorset Police added.
+A man, initially arrested on suspicion of manslaughter, will face no action.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.